-The Medical Expenditure Panel Survey - Insurance Component (MEPS-IC), also called the Health Insurance Cost Study, is conducted by the United States Census Bureau for the Department of Health and Human Services.
+The Medical Expenditure Panel Survey - Insurance Component (MEPS-IC), also called the Health Insurance Cost Study, is conducted by the United States Census Bureau for the Agency for Healthcare Research and Quality (AHRQ), part of the Department of Health and Human Services.
 It provides national and state level estimates on employer-sponsored health insurance coverage.
 The survey is conducted under the authority of Title 13, Section 8(b) of the United States Code and Section 913 of the Public Health Service Act (Title 42, U.S.C., Section 299b-2).

 The MEPS-IC collects data from a sample of private- and public-sector employers.
 The sample consists of approximately 40,000 private industry establishments and 3,000 state and local governments.

 The MEPS-IC fields questionnaires to private and public sector employers to collect data on the number and types of private health insurance plans offered, benefits associated with these plans, premiums, contributions by employers and employees, eligibility requirements, and employer characteristics.

 This survey has been conducted annually since 1996 with a new sample selected every year.

 The MEPS-IC uses multiple data collection methods.
 Establishments and government units are initially screened by telephone to confirm their mailing addresses and to establish a point-of-contact with a knowledgable respondent.
 If an establishment does not offer health insurance to any of its employees, the questions about establishment and firm characteristics are asked at that time, and the survey is completed by telephone.